 EPA Proposes First National Drinking Water Standard for PFAS

-Yesterday, the United States Environmental Protection Agency (EPA) released proposed national drinking water standards for six per- and polyfluoroalkyl substances (PFAS) pursuant to the federal Safe Drinking Water Act (SDWA)—a key step towards establishing the first enforceable federal standard for PFAS.
+The United States Environmental Protection Agency (EPA) today released proposed national drinking water standards for six per- and polyfluoroalkyl substances (PFAS) pursuant to the federal Safe Drinking Water Act (SDWA)—a key step towards establishing the first enforceable federal standard for PFAS.
 PFAS compounds have come to be known as “forever chemicals” because of their ability to indefinitely persist in the environment and toxicity at extremely low levels.
 EPA’s move is expected to profoundly affect treatment requirements for drinking water suppliers and remediation cleanup requirements across a wide swath of federal and state environmental programs.

 If adopted, the proposed National Primary Drinking Water Regulation (NPDWR) would set legally enforceable individual Maximum Contaminant Levels (MCLs) for two of the best known PFAS compounds, perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), at 4.0 parts per trillion (ppt).
 4.0 ppt is understood as the current laboratory detection limit for PFOA and PFOS, and signals that EPA intends for the limits to be set at the most stringent possible level.
 If adopted at 4.0 ppt, the MCLs for PFOA and PFOS would be the most restrictive in the nation, and states and U.S. territories will be required to adopt MCLs at or below the same standard within two years.